-Make-Ahead Green Smoothies To Go!
+Make-Ahead Green Smoothies To Go, That Even Kids Will Love!

 Dr. Barbara Jennings, D.C., is one of the busiest people I know, but also tremendously knowledgeable about holistic health.
 She healed herself of a very serious auto-immune condition many years ago, with plant-based nutrition.
 She lost weight and regained her energy, and like me, never wants to go back to that dark place.